10 Best High-Yield Savings Accounts

 Summary

-As you can see from the list, many of the savings accounts from the most competitive online banks are similar in APY, have no fees and even provide you with calculators to determine how much you need to meet your goals.
+As you can see from the list, many of the savings accounts from the most competitive online banks are similar in APY, have no fees, and even provide calculators to determine how much you need to meet your goals.

-Ultimately, it can be better to use online banks and credit unions as opposed to brick and mortar banks to ensure you get the best return on your savings.
+Ultimately, it can be better to use online banks and credit unions rather than brick-and-mortar banks to ensure the best return on your savings.